 Additionally, MosquitoMate Inc. offers a commercially available, Wolbachia infected male mosquito product for purchase to suppress Aedes albopictus mosquito populations via cytoplasmic incompatibility.
 This product, ZAP Males®, has been reviewed and registered under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
 ZAP Males® are a labeled pesticide product with the EPA registration number 89668-4.
 This product currently has a restriction that only allows for its application in specific states, which does not currently include Hawaii.
-We reference this, as it is the only registrant in the US currently with a Wolbachia mosquito product currently in process of registration with the EPA.

-(https://www3.epa.gov/pesticides/chem_search/ppls/089668-00004-20171103.pdf)
+(https://www3.epa.gov/pesticides/chem\search/ppls/089668-00004-20171103.pdf)